-If you’re someone who likes a bit of variety, throwing some different exercises into the mix can make your workouts less of a drag, making it more likely that you’ll stick to the program in the long run.
+If you’re someone who likes a bit of variety, throwing some different exercises into the mix can make your workouts less of a drag, making it more likely you’ll stick to the program in the long run.

 What’s more, maximizing the development of a muscle requires the use of several exercises, rather than just one.